A Turtle Habitat

 As for what happened to those turtle eggs found by the École KLO Middle School students seven years ago: they hatched.

 All of Obadia’s and the École KLO Middle School students’ efforts paid off, after five years of dedicated work, the turtles now have a protected habitat.
-Working with FCCS professor Denise Kenney, Obadia created a documentary focusing on the tireless efforts of the students working to restore the turtle’s natural environment, and he was published in Comparative Media Arts journal about this project.
+Working with FCCS professor Denise Kenney, Obadia created a documentary focusing on the tireless efforts of the students working to restore the turtle’s natural environment.
+Obadia was also published in Comparative Media Arts journal about this project.

-“I am able to use many of the things learned in school—combining art, research and teaching into one and to use that in a meaningful way,” he says.
+“I am able to use many of the things learned in school — combining art, research and teaching into one and to use that in a meaningful way,” Obadia says.
 “The connections I made while in school at UBCO have been invaluable.”

-When Obadia started at the Kelowna Museums, he put together an educational program to go along with the Social Life of Water project.
-Working closely with all of the teams involved with the project, he developed a program for a touring exhibition.
+After starting at the Kelowna Museum, Obadia put together an educational program to go along with the Social Life of Water project.
+Working closely with all of the teams involved with the project, a program was developed for a touring exhibition.

 In 2017 and 2018, Obadia continued to work with Nancy Holmes, connecting with the Eco Art Incubator and Border Free Bees to create pollinator-related programs for the Kelowna Museums.